mrin/domoticz-mirobot-plugin/README.md

 ## How it works

-Plugin provides 3 devices: Status, Control, Fan Level.
+Plugin provides: Status, Control, Fan Level and Battery devices.

 **Status**: show current status in readable layout of switch.
 Status updates by polls (interval) and when you click Control device (for instant status change).